 Of course, it could not change the creatives for you.
 But, as mentioned earlier, certain marketing automation solutions can self-adjust the workflows.
 When it comes to simple automation, machine learning can already automate almost everything!

 A great example of this is a chatbot.
-While you still need to create the initial setup, some chatbots can already learn and build entire sequences based on their past conversation with humans.
+While you still need to create the initial setup, some chatbot builders can already learn and build entire sequences based on their past conversation with humans.
 This allows them to self-adjust and improve the experience they offer to your audience.
 If you think about it, it’s no surprise that the market for this (relatively new) tool is estimated to reach $1.3 billion by 2025.

 Of course, even machine learning algorithms need supervision, especially as you go beyond a simple, predictable 1-1 conversation.

 For example, while both Lyft and Netflix achieved great success with their AI-powered marketing automation, neither automation was fully automated.

 In the case of Lyft, aside from building and managing the platform, their setup still required human feedback.
 Without it, the company risked the so-called garbage-in, garbage-out problem.
 If the data used to train the model was of poor quality, the results provided by the automation wouldn’t benefit the business.